galaxycam/galaxycam.github.io/galaxy_intro_session4.md

 2. Select Join: '**UCSC_Human_refGene_chr22_Exons**' with: '**UCSC_Human_chr22_SNPs**' with min overlap: '**1**', Return: **'Only records that are joined'**, and click **'Execute'**.
 3. Rename the returned file '**UCSC_Human_chr22_Exons_SNPs_join**'.
 It contains 5,715 regions.

+*Note:* With the right 'UCSC_Human_refGene_chr22_Exons' dataset, the returned file contains 4,018 regions.

 ### Counting the number of SNPs per exon

 1. This can be easily done with the **'Join, Subtract, and Group' > 'Group'** tool.